g0tmk/dotfiles-linux/README.md

     sudo tlp-stat -s
     ```

-0. Setup Thermald to help with thermals (Intel only, probably only useful on laptops)
+0. (Optional, skipped on Debian 10 install) Setup Thermald to help with thermals (Intel only, probably only useful on laptops)

     ```bash
     # Check for the latest version in github releases first